 And the process could hardly be easier.
-After you’ve found a location which will recycle your car, that location will offer you cash-in-hand for the vehicle.
-Some junk yards will even pick up the vehicle for you.
+After you’ve found a location that will recycle your car, that location will offer you cash-in-hand for the vehicle.
+Some junkyards will even pick up the vehicle for you.
 Because the people who work at these yards are so knowledgeable, they will know exactly how the parts of your car can be reused and with which makes, models, and years they will be compatible.
 Your vehicle will be in good hands!

-Conveniently for you and other consumers, the parts which are in highest demand by recyclers are also the parts which are most expensive to purchase new.
+Conveniently for you and other consumers, the parts which are in highest demand by recyclers are also the parts that are most expensive to purchase new.
 These include:

 - Body Parts